Zhecto/missing-person-heatmap/README.md

 **Pattern Analysis and Prediction of Missing Persons Using Data Mining Techniques**

-A comprehensive data mining system for analyzing missing person cases in Manila, Philippines.
+A comprehensive data mining system for analyzing missing person cases in Metro Manila (National Capital Region), Philippines.
 This project uses clustering, predictive modeling, and interactive visualizations to identify hotspots and patterns.

 ## Project Overview